JeremyBenson11/SQL-Notepad/README.md

 **Field Dump**<br>

 Field dump will take a comma seperated list and dump it vertically into the field located at the caret position.
 *'weapons, smithing, spellcraft'* can be dumped into that second field.
-Simply highlight a list and press ctlr+a to add it to the Copy Board.
-Ctrl+I to insert it from start field.
+Highlight the list and add it to the Copy Board with ctrl+b.
+Put the caret in the second field of the first tuple and press Ctrl+I to insert it from start field.

 (1, ''),<br>
 (2, ''),<br>